lop-Louis/go-to-docs/docs/decision-spine.md

 # Decision Spine

 This lightweight spine keeps framing, options, the call, and the review aligned across teams. <a href="#four-stages" data-primary-action>Run your next decision through the spine</a> or <a href="./runbooks/index" data-secondary-action>Browse the runbooks index</a>.

-Why: Prevents re-litigation, makes tradeoffs explicit early, and leaves a durable paper trail for future teams.
+- **Why**: Prevents re-litigation, makes tradeoffs explicit early, and leaves a durable paper trail for future teams.
-When: Use for multi‑stakeholder choices, anything with meaningful tradeoffs, or answers you expect to paste more than twice.
+- **When**: Use for multi‑stakeholder choices, anything with meaningful tradeoffs, or answers you expect to paste more than twice.

 ## Four stages